timemeansalot/SourceFiles/hexo-site/source/_posts/macos-develop.md

    You can go to [their github page](https://github.com/wez/wezterm) to download it.
    Besides, wezterm config is in `~/.wezterm.lua`, [this website](https://wezfurlong.org/wezterm/config/files.html) is the config demo for wezterm.

+   **Important:** I think `alacritty` terminal is more useful that wezterm!!!
+So I prefer you use alacritty instead of wezterm.

 ## sogou input